Coronavirus Disease 2019

 Below are strategies to help prevent the spread of disease.

-- If you feel sick, stay home.
-Don't go to work and don't run errands.
+- If you feel sick or have any symptoms of COVID-19, stay home.
+Don't go to work, don't run errands, and don't visit friends or family.

 - Shop less often.
 If you go to the grocery store every week, can you go every other week instead?